jackwang0108/riscv-kernel/README.md

 # riscv-kernel
-A tiny risc-v 32 kernel.
+A tiny risc-v 32 kernel, for learning risc-v.

 ## Usage